SpaceGodzilla: Other

 In Godzilla Island episodes 1-5, Xilien Zagreth attacked Godzilla Island.
 When Torema attacked her ship, she released SpaceGodzilla to attack.
 Godzilla roars at his clone.
 SpaceGodzilla reaches the Command Center and attacks, shooting the Command Center with his ray.
 Godzilla then arrives and grapples with SpaceGodzilla, neither being able to overpower the other.
 Torema then tells Godzilla to destroy SpaceGodzilla's shoulder crystals.
 Godzilla obeys and fires his atomic ray, blowing up the crystals.
 Godzilla and Torema's ship fire their rays, and the combined efforts destroy SpaceGodzilla.

 After attempting to and failing to possess Godzilla as a ghost, SpaceGodzilla returned to Godzilla Island in a new more powerful physical form called Super Special SpaceGodzilla High Grade Type 2.
-However, he was defeated in this form again by Godzilla after the Monster King destroyed his left shoulder crystal, and forced to retreat back to outer space.
+However, he was defeated in this form again by Godzilla after the Monster King destroyed his left shoulder crystal and forced to retreat back to outer space.

 In Godziban, SpaceGodzilla-kun is a doppelganger to Godzilla-kun that travels to Earth alongside his brothers SpaceMinilla and SpaceLittle, battling Gabara and Gigan upon their arrival.
+It is later revealed the trio are the result of Godzilla-kun's father Taigo's transformation into Super Godzilla resulting in some of his scattered G-cells fusing with energy crystals that broke from Gorath's surface upon its destruction.

 Powers and abilities

-Spacegodzilla can exhale a Corona Beam from its mouth.
-When it flies, it takes the form of a crystal cocoon.
-It can also generate a photon shield for protection.
+Spacegodzilla can exhale a Corona Beam from his mouth.
+When he flies, he takes the form of a crystal cocoon.
+He can also generate a photon shield for protection.

 Spacegodzilla also possesses telekinetic abilities.
-It can also summon crystals from the ground.
-It can absorb and manipulate the energy around it.
-It can emit electromagnetic waves.
+He can also summon crystals from the ground.
+He can absorb and manipulate the energy around him.
+He can emit electromagnetic waves.

-The crystals on Spacegodzilla's shoulders serve as its energy source.
+The crystals on Spacegodzilla's shoulders serve as his energy source.